Quantum Multiplexer Simplification for State Preparation: Quantum State Preparation with Multiplexers

-One way to visualize the sequence of multiplexers used for state preparation is as a tree-shaped graph.
-Each level of the tree contains $2^k$ nodes, representing the operators that need to be multiplexed by the corresponding size $2^k$ multiplexer, as illustrated in Figure~\ref{fig:tree_hi}, where the dotted edge represents an open control and the solid edge represents a closed control.
-The initialization of a quantum register with $n$ qubits requires $n-1$ multiplexers with $n-1, n-2, \cdots, 0$ controls.
+One can use a binary abstract tree to compute the sequence of multiplexers used for state preparation.
+Level $k$ of the tree contains $2^k$ nodes representing a size $2^k$ multiplexer, as illustrated in Fig.~\ref{fig:tree_hi}.
+Leaf nodes have attributes value, phase and length and inner nodes have attributes phase $p$, length $l$, $\gamma$ (angle for the $y$-rotation), $\beta$ (angle for the $z$-rotation), and childs $left$ and $right$.
+The $value$ of the leafs corresponds to complex numbers of the state to be initialized.
+In the leaves, the $length$ attribute is equal to $|value|$ and $phase$ is equal to the phase of the number $value$ (in the interval $[-\pi, \pi]$, to avoid a difference of phases of equivalent operators).
+For each node that is not a leaf, the length is equal to $\sqrt{left.length^2+right.length^2}$, the phase attribute is equal to $(left.phase + right.phase)/2$, $\gamma = right.length / node.length$ and $\beta=right.phase - left.phase$.
+The initialization of a quantum register with $n$ qubits requires $n$ multiplexers with $n-1, n-2, \cdots, 0$ controls.
 A $k$-controlled multiplexer produces a circuit with depth proportional to $2^k$, then the state preparation circuit has depth proportional to $\sum_{k=0}^{n-1}2^k=2^n$.